Avoid prepaid hotel or flight commitments before the match city, ticket route, and travel dates are reliable.

 - Do not rank a product or hotel only because it pays for placement.

-- Disclose affiliate links, lead forms, and sponsored modules near the relevant recommendation.
+- Disclose affiliate links and lead forms near the relevant recommendation.

-- Keep official facts, editorial analysis, and sponsor copy visually separated.
+- Keep official facts, editorial analysis, and paid copy visually separated.

 Update Rules